zigomir/rubber_ring/README.md

 ### Helper options

-Each helper need's to specify unique `key`.
+Each helper needs to specify unique `key`.
 These are holding values in the database.
 Also each helper needs to include `@page` object as their last parameter.
 This object holds all the editable content of the page in a hash data structure.